 Though immigration is a huge issue right now, that’s only further proof that the U.S. is a great country.
 Furthermore, those who complain about the impossibility of the American Dream never end up leaving and often have an already stable life here in the States.
 That says something good about our country as well.

 For all of our faults and imperfections, folks keep coming and folks don’t leave.
 We are the most attractive country in the world.

 3. We're Really Good at a Lot of Things

 We’ve also created some of the best movies and music the world has ever seen.
-Historic American actors and actresses such as Leonardo DiCaprio and Marilyn Monroe have become names known around the world.
-The list of top grossing movies is dominated by American titles.
+Historic American actors and actresses such as Leonardo DiCaprio and Marilyn Monroe are known around the world.
+The list of top-grossing movies is dominated by American titles.
 Musically, America has seen legends like Frank Sinatra take the world by storm.
 Even today, Sinatra’s musical talents are enjoyed around the globe.

 © 2019 Millikan